Did you know most back pain can be eliminated with stretching?

 Total Body Project

 In 2009, I left 24 Hour Fitness and started Total Body Project.
-Here the pressure was on.
+The pressure was on.
 Going from a comfortable living to making zero dollars can force major changes.
 Although I knew the formula for exercising, I never really buckled down on the nutrition.
 Good enough, wasn’t good enough when you’re the face of the brand.

 NASM Master Trainer